cwchentw/lightweight-cms/content/reference/faq.rst

 Does Lightweight CMS Run on Windows?
 --------------------------------------

 Certainly.
 Many web programmers write code on Windows while deploying applications to GNU/Linux.
 We adapt this practice as well.
-Nevertheless, GNU/Linux is recommended as a production environment for mdmcs.
+Nevertheless, GNU/Linux is recommended as a production environment for Lightweight CMS.

 Does Lightweight CMS Run on XXX PaaS?
 --------------------------------------